 Genevieve Wood advances the policy priorities of The Heritage Foundation as senior contributor to The Daily Signal, the think tank’s multimedia news platform that provides policy and political news as well as conservative commentary and analysis.

 Wood functions as a leading voice for The Daily Signal, producing regular commentary and making media appearances to explain and promote Heritage’s key policy solutions on the issues of the day.
 She also represents Heritage and The Daily Signal at events around the country.

 Wood says she enjoys the challenge of "helping everyday Americans understand how what happens in Washington and public policy affects them."
 She spoke to tens of thousands of Americans while crisscrossing the country in 2012 to promote fiscal responsibility as part of a bus tour that visited 127 cities in 25 states.

-Genevieve Wood develops and executes strategies to promote The Heritage Foundation’s policy solutions for advancing free enterprise, limited government, individual freedom, traditional American values, and a strong national defense.
+Previously a member of Heritage’s senior management team, Wood worked to develop and execute strategies to promote Heritage’s policy solutions for advancing free enterprise, limited government, individual freedom, traditional American values, and a strong national defense.